platformsh/platformsh-docs/sites/friday/src/increase-observability/application-metrics/cont-prof.md

 ## Color-coded node dimensions

-{{< vendor/name >}} continuous profiling dashboards employs a color-coded system to represent each dimension, ensuring consistency across different runtimes.
+{{< vendor/name >}} continuous profiling dashboard employs a color-coded system to represent each dimension, ensuring consistency across different runtimes.

 The intensity of a node's background color is directly proportional to the resources it consumes.
 As resource consumption increases, so does the vibrancy of the background color.
-This visual representation pinpoint application areas that may require optimization.
+This visual representation pinpoints application areas that may require optimization.

 ![Routes](/images/observability/cont-prof-color-code.png "0.5")

-The contrast between the dimension color and the greyscale of regular nodes has been designed to ensure accessibility for all users and allow colorblind users benefit from this feature.
+The contrast between the dimension color and the greyscale of regular nodes has been designed to ensure accessibility for all users and allow colorblind users to benefit from this feature.

 ## Flame graph